Meeting Jane Goodall: an unlikely encounter

 Expectations and tensions had been very high for weeks before.
 Besides from the preparatory work, I was stressing about whether I'd be able to talk face to face to Jane or not, because nobody could promise whether there'll be a timeslot for that.
-The great day dawned, we worked preparing the event, the evening fell, guests started to arrive, time rolled on, and Jane was occupied all the time.
-I hoped she might come over to the volunteers' table to have a chat with us, but she didn't.
-The evening was too full, with inspired speeches, a raffle, an auction, and in the meantime, many courses of dinner were served.
-I hesitantly walked towards the table of honor a few times, but people swarmed around Jane all the time, so I quietly went back to my tablemates.
+The great day dawned and we worked preparing the event, the evening fell, guests started to arrive and Jane too made her entrance.
+Time rolled on and Jane was occupied all the time.
+I hoped she might come over to the volunteers' table to have a little chat with us, but she didn't get the chance.
+The evening was too full, with inspired speeches, a raffle, an auction, and in the meantime, many courses of a vegan dinner were served.
+I hesitantly walked towards the table of honor a few times, but guests swarmed around Jane all the time, so I quietly went back to my tablemates.
 Besides, Jane was said to be exhausted and drained, understandably.
 I gave up and accepted that my window of opportunity had closed and I'd better enjoy the rest of the evening as had met many other wonderful people.

 But then I bumped into two ladies from the board of JGI Belgium.
 I expected them to agree that Jane was actually too tired, but instead, they urged me to jump at my chance: Just go to her, if that is what you really want!
-And with Jane's own words in the back of my mind "take every opportunity you get", I worked up the nerve and walked up to our guest of honour and sat down next to her.
+And with Jane's own words in the back of my mind "take every opportunity you get", I worked up the nerve, walked up to her and sat down next to her.
 Keep it short, said Tanya Pérez Echeverría, co-president of JGI Global, who was watching over Jane and took care of her, which was obviously necessary.

 What a moment!
 And what an angel!
 How attentive and kind Jane looked at me as I rattled on nervously and broadly grinning.
 She looked straight into my eyes and willingly absorbed the cascade of things I told her.
 She lit up when I started talking about my kids who also love nature and animals, and together we looked at a collage and a painting the kids and I had made especially for her.

-Before I even knew it, I stood up and the moment was over, leaving me in a daze and full of disbelief that I had managed to share a moment with Jane.
+Before I even knew it, it was time to stand up and the moment was over, leaving me in a daze and full of disbelief that I had managed to share a moment with Jane.
 Less than fifteen minutes later, in a flash, I saw Jane's silvery ponytail disappear out of the dining hall.
 Tanya's arm protective over her shoulders.
 In shock, I realized how close I had been to never actually meeting her.

 What a fortunate twist of fate that I had bumped into Els and Hege from the JGI Board just at the right moment!
 As a geologist, I can only describe their contribution with a planetary metaphor: Like Saturn and Jupiter on Christmas 2020, the planets slid past each other and for a very brief moment a great conjunction occurred, one brief window, one unique moment, that I took.

 Past summer, I wrote an article about a famous saint from Spain: Our Lady of the Dew (Virgen del Rocío).
-Each year, she triggers a massive pilgrimage in Doñana National Park in Andalucia.
-But what does this have to do with Jane?
-Well, there are a few parallels.
+Each year, she triggers a massive pilgrimage in drought-struck Doñana National Park in Andalucia.
+There are a few parallels with Jane.
 Jane is a living legend, almost a saint.
 Not just the work she does but the way she interacts with people, as I have had the opportunity to experience myself.

-The Lady of the Dew actually descends from a mythical queen of the marshes from long-ago pre-Christian times, a kind of protectress of nature or mother earth.
-This queen of the marshes set foot in Spain thousands of years ago with the Phoenicians, who worshiped her under the name Astarte.
-And to the Egyptians, she is Hathor.
+Our Lady of the Dew actually descends from a mythical Queen of the Marshes from long-ago pre-Christian times, a kind of protectress of nature or mother earth.
+The queen of the marshes set foot in Spain thousands of years ago with the Phoenicians, who worshiped her under the name Astarte.
+And to the Egyptians she is Hathor.

 Lady of the Animals

-As I look into the future, I see the great climate crisis hitting society, biodiversity collapsing (as it did during the Permian), society shaking on its foundations, and great ruptures in humanity forming.
+As I look into the future, I see the great climate crisis hitting society, biodiversity collapsing as it did during the Permian, societies shaking on their foundations, and great ruptures in humanity forming.
 We will return to the Middle Ages and people will exclaim: If only we had taken better care of nature!

 But in dark times, people hold on fiercely to myths, legends and saints.
-And because Jane touched so many people, she will remain etched in our collective memory, and her memory will be passed on to future generations, who must build a new society.
+And because Jane touched so many people and has a saint-like quality, she will remain etched in our collective memory, and her memory will be passed on to future generations, who must build a new society.
 Whether Jane's name will be remembered no one knows, but like the Lady of the Dew, the legend will remain, and Jane is exceptional because she is already a legend in life.

 Let's give Jane Goodall the honour of becoming the Lady of the Animals.
 It may be far-fetched, but a little mysticism in this tough world is sometimes welcome.
-May the Lady of the Animals then guide posterity to better times ... for that is what she is working so hard for today and for which she has given up the work with the chimpanzees she loves most, and her private life as well.
+May the Lady of the Animals then guide posterity to better times ... for that is what she is working so hard for today and for which she has given up time with family, the work with the chimpanzees she loves deeply and her private life as well.

 Do you like my posts?
 Sign up to receive an update when there is a new article (no other types of publicity).